cjdbarlow/Part-One/iv-contrast.md

 Defined as an increase in creatinine by 25% above baseline within three days of IV contrast administration.
     * It is theorised that osmotic stress and direct tubular toxic effects lead to renal tubular injury, and may cause acute tubular necrosis
     * Typically is benign, with creatinine returning to baseline within 10-14 days
+    * Significant uncertainty as to whether contrast media do cause acute kidney injury
+    IF this risk is present, it is probably only relevant in patients who have:
+        * Impaired renal function
+        * Arterial contrast
     * Rehydration and volume correction are effective in preventing a rise in creatinine